awwright/http-progress/draft-wright-http-progress.md

 The Status-URI header reports the status of an operation performed on a resource by another request.

-The Status-URI header MAY be used any number of times in a `101 Processing` response to report the result of a subordinate operation for the request or the request that the status document is about.
+The Status-URI header MAY be used any number of times in a `101 Processing` response to report the result of a subordinate operation for the request.

 The Status-URI header SHOULD be used to report the final response status that the status document is about.